Tap to Donate (Contactless donations)

 Additionally, some UK cards are unable to complete contactless payments using a PIN, even on an iOS device.
 In this scenario, a Declined message will be displayed.
 However, the giver can continue with their donation by scanning the QR Code to complete it on their device using Donate and an alternative payment method.

-For UK churches and charities claiming Gift Aid on eligible contactless small donations, an alternative "giver" user experience to Donate on your device is provided for givers who wish to give more than the £30 eligibility limit.
-Scanning the QR Code, the giver is taken to your organisation's Donate form to complete their donation using a non-contactless secure payment process.
+For UK churches and charities claiming Gift Aid on eligible contactless small donations, an alternative user experience to Donate on your device is provided for those who wish to give more than the £30 eligibility limit.
+Scanning the QR Code, the giver is taken to your Donate page to complete their donation using a non-contactless secure payment process.
 For further information, see our related support article, Accepting online donations using Donate.

 Managing contactless donations received

-As a reminder, Tap to Donate donations are anonymous because no identifiable details about the giver are collected during the giving experience.
-The process is quick and simple, making it ideal for collecting small donations at an unstaffed giving kiosk or when taking up a collection at in-person events and gatherings.
+Tap to Donate donations are anonymous - no identifiable giver details are collected during the giving experience.
+The process is quick and simple, making it ideal for quickly collecting small donations at an unstaffed giving kiosk or when taking up a collection at in-person events and gatherings.
+Each successful 'tap' donation is automatically added to the Giving module:

-- For UK churches and charities where Gift Aid applies, small donations up to £30 are added to the Small Donation Scheme (SDS) giver profile and recorded with a "Contactless" method.
-For multi-site customers with site-specific SDS giver profiles, the app Site setting determines the SDS giver profile used.
+For UK churches and charities where Gift Aid applies, small donations up to £30 are added to the Small Donation Scheme (SDS) giver profile with a "Contactless" method.
+Multi-site customers have site-specific SDS giver profiles.
+The app Site setting determines which SDS giver profile contactless donations are added to.
 See the related support article How to process donations under the Gift Aid Small Donations Scheme for further information.
-Contactless donations over £30 can still be made, but Gift Aid will not be claimable - if the giver chooses to continue, the donation is added to the SDS giver profile with an "Override" Gift Aid status to prevent Gift Aid from being claimable; alternatively, the giver can "Gift Aid" their donation by scanning the "Donate on their device" QR Code to complete the donation through Donate by another payment method.
+Contactless donations over £30 can still be made, but Gift Aid is not claimable, and the donation is added with an "Override" Gift Aid status to prevent Gift Aid from being claimable.
+Alternatively, a giver can "Gift Aid" a donation over £30 by scanning the "Donate on their device" QR Code to complete their donation using your Donate page.

-- For churches and charities outside the UK accepting 'tap' donations in GBP in regions where Gift Aid doesn't apply, 'tap' donations of any amount are added to an Anonymous Giver profile.
-This profile is created in the Giving module automatically when the first 'tap' donation is processed.
-Anonymous 'tap' donations are added to that profile using a "Contactless" method.
+For all other churches and charities outside the UK accepting 'tap' donations (where Gift Aid does not apply), 'tap' donations of any amount are added to an Anonymous Giver profile.
+This profile is automatically created in the Giving module when your first 'tap' donation is processed, and donations are added with a "Contactless" method.